nordic-institute/REST-adapter-service/README.md

 ### RPM Packaging

-The X-Road REST Gateway also builds RPMs for use with RHEL (or derivatives) and Apache Tomcat.
+The X-Road REST Gateway also builds RPMs for use with RHEL (or derivatives) and Apache Tomcat using the [rpm-maven-plugin](https://github.com/mojohaus/rpm-maven-plugin).

 ```mvn -f src/pom.xml clean package```